jedazard/IRSF/README.md

 ### Real Dataset
 For our objectives, we utilized samples from the previously published MACS cohort study (http://www.statepi.jhsph.edu/macs/macs.html), which provides longitudinal account of viral tropism in relation to the HIV full spectrum of rates of HIV-1 disease progression (Shepherd, et al. 2008).
 To our knowledge, this cohort provides a unique dataset with well characterized clinical information for analyzing associations between host genetic variation and viral tropism as well as disease progression.
 Here, we determined whether copy number variation in -defensin and its interactions with certain polymorphisms in chemokine receptors and ligand genes are associated, either alone or jointly, with clinical events in HIV-seropositive patients, such as time to HIV change of tropism or time to AIDS diagnosis.
 Additional descriptions of the dataset and materials used are provided in the Supplemental Materials.

+The variables included in the MACS cohort study were 5 genetic variants (DEFB4/103A CNV [1-5], CCR2 SNP [190G>A], CCR5 [SNP -2459G>A, ORF], CXCL12 SNP [801G>A] and two non-genetic variables, taken as two additional covariates.
+All variables were categorical with no more than three levels (experimental groups) each.
+We used genetic variables with original and aggregated categories as follows: DEFB CNV [CNV = 2 or CNV > 2]; CCR2 SNP [GG or GA], CCR5 SNP [GG or GA]; CCR5 ORF [WT or 32], CXCL12 SNP [GG or GA].

 ==============
 ### References